Migrating to LGL from your current system

 Migrating from spreadsheets

 If you’ve been using spreadsheets to manage your data, the Flex Importer (the tool used to import data into LGL) will be able to bring your data into LGL as long as each column contains consistent information of the same type as the field you will map that column to in LGL.
-Chances are you'll end up with a spreadsheet similar to this one of an import-ready spreadsheet that contains both constituent and gift information (gifts are in multiple columns).
+Chances are you'll end up with an import-ready spreadsheet, similar to this one, that contains both constituent and gift information (gifts are in multiple columns).

 Data that is not formatted correctly will cause an error in the Flex Importer.
 See below for an example: